snwau/SWSnapshotStackView/README.md

 Contributing
 ------------

-If you find an problem you are welcome to raise an [issue](https://github.com/snwau/SWSnapshotStackView/issues/new) on GitHub otherwise fork the repository, make the required changes and submit a pull request for merge consideration into the main repository.
+If you find an problem you are welcome to raise an [new issue](https://github.com/snwau/SWSnapshotStackView/issues/new) on GitHub otherwise fork the repository, make the required changes and submit a pull request for merge consideration into the main repository.

 Also don't hesitate to email me with any suggestions or feedback.